Kia Optima Hybrid Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Kia Optima Hybrid are $1,310 a year including full coverage.
-Comprehensive costs around $242 a year, collision costs $368, and liability is estimated at $520.
-Buying just liability costs approximately $576 a year, with insurance for high-risk drivers costing around $2,824.
-Teen drivers pay the highest rates at $5,108 a year or more.
+U.S. average insurance rates for a Kia Optima Hybrid are $1,310 a year for full coverage insurance.
+Comprehensive costs around $242, collision costs $368, and liability coverage is $520.
+Liability-only coverage costs around $576 a year, with high-risk coverage costing around $2,824.
+Teenage drivers pay the highest rates at $5,108 a year or more.

 Average premium for full coverage: $1,310